 Showing you know the industry shouldn't just fall into your 'Experience' section, ensure you reflect your industry know-how throughout your CV and CL.
 My #1 top hack is to scan through the job description (and others) and pick out key industry buzzwords and terminology to blend into your CV and Cover Letter.
 This really shows them you know your s**t.
 Check out the FYI article here.

-Another great thing about your Cover Letter is that you can get across to the employer how passionate you are, that you are just starting out and that you are seeking new opportunities to further develop.
+Another great thing about your Cover Letter is that you can get across to the employer how passionate you are about seeking new opportunities.
 Also, if you are changing industries (for e.g. from Fashion Design to Graphic Design) explain why in your Cover Letter.
 Just don't make it into a sob story, keep it to the point!
 Ensure you tell them why you believe you are the one for the role, what you can bring to the table and really show that you know the industry.

 Finally ...
-Whilst you may not have relevant experience in the industry or role, just make sure you get across your transferrable skills and passion.
-For any role or application, it's all about highlighting the skills you already possess and how they would be valuable for something else.
+Whilst you may not have relevant experience in the industry or role, make sure you get across your transferrable skills and passion for that area of the industry.
+For any role or application, it's all about highlighting the skills you already possess and how they would be valuable elsewhere.